 A gazebo adds charm that is unrivaled in my eyes.
-Strategically placing your gazebo in the right spot to enjoy all the bounty your backyard has to offer is the perfect way to spend a day enjoying your life.
+Strategically placing your gazebo in the right spot to enjoy all the bounty your backyard offers is the perfect way to spend a day.

-We’ve reached the end of How to Make a Backyard Hygge Summer Haven.
+We’ve reached the end of How to Make a Hygge Garden.
 I hope you enjoyed it.

-Let me know in the comments below how you sprinkle your backyard with hygge elements.
+Let me know in the comments below how you sprinkle your backyard with your favorite hygge elements.

 For more information regarding adding more hygge into your life, check out the books below by clicking on the title – it will take you straight to Amazon where you can take a peek inside the books:

 The Little Book of Hygge: Danish Secrets to Happy Living